DataDog/integrations-core/gitlab/README.md

 This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
 To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][18].

-Metrics marked as `[Legacy]`, `[OpenMetricsV1]`, or `[OpenMetricsV2]` are only available using the corresponding version of the GitLab integration.
-Metrics not marked are collected by all three versions.
+Metrics marked as `[OpenMetricsV1]` or `[OpenMetricsV2]` are only available using the corresponding version of the GitLab integration.
+All other metrics are collected by both versions.

 ### Installation